House photos that prove muted colours aren’t boring!

 You can sense the refreshing vibe of the home as soon as you walk into the foyer.
 A subtle light blue wallpaper marks the entryway space with a display unit and shoe cabinet.
 It also features a minimal bench in white as an immediate seating option.
 The Loveleshs wanted a clear distinction between their living area and foyer.
 As a result, Aparna put in wooden rafters painted in white to separate the sections.

-A comfy living room
+House photos of a comfy living room

 Doused in Santorini hues, the living room is the epitome of comfy interiors.
 While the Loveleshs got the ash grey sofas and centre table from a local shop, Aparna put in a sleek TV unit.
 Topped off with a laminate finish, the TV is mounted on a backlit panel to add a touch of warmth to the space.